-Airlines and aircraft operators flying into Australia from overseas must meet biosecurity requirements administered by the Department of Agriculture.
+Airlines and aircraft operators flying into Australia from overseas must meet biosecurity requirements under the Biosecurity Act 2015, administered by the Department of Agriculture.

-The following represent the primary biosecurity responsibilities for aircraft operators with links to key information relevant to compliant arrival of international aircraft.
+The following information represents the primary biosecurity responsibilities for airlines and aircraft operators with links to key information relevant to compliant arrival of international aircraft.

-- Non-Scheduled flights – The operator of an aircraft on a non-scheduled flight must report additional information to the airport of arrival.
+- Non-Scheduled flights – The airline or aircraft operator of a non-scheduled flight must report additional information to the airport of arrival.

-- Aircraft disinsection – including the Aircraft Disinsection Information (ADI) Database and user guide
+- Aircraft disinsection – mandatory aircraft treatments for arrival in Australia including spray rates, disinsection videos, the Aircraft Disinsection Information (ADI) Database and associated user guide.

-- Biosecurity waste management – must be managed by a service provider that has entered into an approved arrangement with the department or under the department’s supervision on a fee for service basis.
+- Biosecurity waste management – must be managed by a service provider that has entered into an approved arrangement for biosecurity waste management with the department or under the department’s supervision on a fee for service basis.

-- Biosecurity incidents on-board arriving aircraft – The operator of an aircraft must report if there are any changes in circumstances on-board the aircraft to the airport of arrival.
-Biosecurity – Airport Contacts List.
+- Biosecurity incidents on-board arriving aircraft – The operator of an aircraft must report, if there are any changes in circumstances on-board the aircraft since last PAR submitted or decision not to submit a PAR, to the airport of arrival.
+Biosecurity – Airport Contacts List

 Infrastructure Development by Australian Airport Operators